nickbreen/bz-platforms2/README.md

    >     sudo: /bin/sudo must be owned by uid 0 and have the setuid bit set
    >     ================================================================================

    and similar for all DEB and RPM tests.
+Does not happen in GitHub Actions nor remotely.

 2. Excluding `exec_platforms` from `//:tars` theoretically means it should declare that it is executable on the host: that seems to propagate to being